 For more information or to make a referral visit the

-Maryland Infants and Toddlers Program website at
+Maryland Infants and Toddlers Program online referral website.

 The MITP provides monitoring and technical assistance to 24 local Infants and Toddlers Programs (LITPs) throughout Maryland.
 These programs are composed of local departments of education, health, social services, and other public and private providers identified by each jurisdiction.
 LITPs constitute the service delivery component of the statewide early intervention system.
 Through the LITPs, services are offered throughout the State and are designed to enhance a child’s potential for growth and development before he or she reaches school age.
 Services may include: audiology, physical therapy, occupational therapy, transportation, speech-language pathology, family training, special instruction, assistive technology, health services and home visits.

 State regulations specify that a child, birth through age two is eligible for early intervention through the MITP in any one of three ways: